Global homotopy theory via partially lax limits: Introduction

 \subsection{The proof strategy for Theorem~\ref{thm-laxlim-global-spectra}}

 The proof of Theorem~\ref{thm-laxlim-global-spectra} is considerably more involved than its unstable analogue, and takes up the majority of the second half of the paper.
 Therefore we now give an overview of the proof as a roadmap for the reader.

+Firstly, we discuss the existence of the functor $\Sp_\bullet$.
+Recall that a $G$-spectrum can be thought as a pointed $G$-space together with a compatible collection of deloopings for all representation spheres.
+With modern tools we can give this construction a universal property: as a symmetric monoidal $\infty$-category $\Sp_G$ is obtained from the $\infty$-category of pointed $G$-spaces by freely inverting the representation spheres $S^V$ for every $G$-representation $V$, see~\cite{gepner2020equivariant}*{Appendix C}.
+This universal property, combined with the unstable functor $\Spc_\bullet$ of Theorem~\ref{thm:unstablelaxlim}, immediately gives the functoriality of $G$-spectra in $\Glo^{\op}$ as in our theorem.

+Unfortunately, constructing the functor $\Sp_\bullet$ via the universal property of equivariant spectra is unhelpful for our purposes, as it is too inexplicit for calculating the partially lax limit.
+For example, note that for a surjective group homomorphism $\alpha\colon H\rightarrow G$ and $G$-spectrum $E$, to obtain the $H$-spectrum $\alpha^*E$ one has to freely add deloopings with respect to representation spheres not in the image of $\alpha^*\colon \Rep(G)\rightarrow \Rep(H)$.
+This is a process which one cannot easily control.

-Pivotal to the proof is an explicit construction of the functor $\Sp_\bullet$.
+Therefore, pivotal to our proof is an explicit construction of the functor $\Sp_\bullet$.
 The calculation of the partially lax limit of $\Sp_\bullet$ will then follow from this by a long series of nontrivial formal arguments.

-The key observation, which we make precise later in this introduction, is that the functoriality of $G$-spectra in $\Glo^{\op}$ via the restriction-inflation functors is induced by the functoriality of the slices $\Orb_{/G}\simeq \OO_G$ and the $\infty$-categories $\Rep(G)$ of $G$-representations and equivariant isometries.
-This is motivated by the classical perspective on equivariant stable homotopy theory, which tells us that a $G$-spectrum is a pointed $G$-space with a compatible collection of deloopings for all representation spheres.
-In fact one can now make this precise; the $\infty$-category $\Sp_G$ is obtained from $\Spc_{G,*}$ by freely inverting the representation spheres $S^V$ for every $G$-representation $V$, see \cite{gepner2020equivariant}*{Appendix C}.
-This universal property, combined with the unstable functor $\Spc_\bullet$ of Theorem~\ref{thm:unstablelaxlim}, immediately gives the functoriality of $G$-spectra in $\Glo^{\op}$.
-However this construction of the functoriality is unhelpful for our purposes, as it is too inexplicit for calculating the partially lax limit.
-For example, note that for a non-injective group homomorphism $\alpha\colon H\rightarrow G$ and $G$-spectrum $E$, to obtain the $H$-spectrum $\alpha^*E$ one has to freely add deloopings with respect to representation spheres not in the image of $\alpha^*\colon \Rep(G)\rightarrow \Rep(H)$.
-This is a process which one cannot easily control.
+The crucial idea is construct and calculate with a functoriality on prespectrum objects rather than at the level of spectrum objects.
+In this setting, we are able to built the functoriality of equivariant prespectra explicitly using the functoriality of the $\infty$-categories $\OO_G$ and $\Rep(G)$, the category of representations and linear isometries.